 Conquer Cancer has engaged third-party vendors and service providers to provide services in connection with the Website, outreach for our programs and services, and to help us manage our web presence and improve performance.
-We may share personally-identifiable information or “PII” or other information with these third-party vendors and service providers as necessary so that they may provide the services for which they have been engaged.
+We may share PII or other information with these third-party vendors and service providers as necessary so that they may provide the services for which they have been engaged.
 PII and other information submitted to Conquer Cancer through Third Party Managed Pages are also shared with the relevant third-party vendor as necessary for completing authorized transactions.
 For additional information on “PII” see Section 13, Glossary.

 - In addition, some of the content and services on the Website, including advertisements, are served by third parties, including advertisers, ad networks and servers, content providers, and technology and application providers.

 - Some advertisers may participate in the Facebook/Nielsen program, which helps advertisers improve their measurement of advertising effectiveness.
 If you are a Facebook user and access a page on our site containing an ad from a participating advertiser, you can learn more about this program and find out how to opt out here: https://www.facebook.com/help/ and here: http://www.nielsen-online.com/privacy.jsp?section=leg_scs.
 Similar social media platforms or services may have similar programs.
 You are encouraged to review the privacy practices of your email providers and social media providers.

 - Social Networking